 If you try to do everything on your own, you will only get so far as a blogger.
 Many entrepreneurs choose to work for themselves exactly because they don’t want to deal with a team of employees.
 That’s because it’s a major source of headaches and it keeps you grounded in your office.

 But what if you could organize a virtual network of online assistants, copy and video editors, event planners, ad managers, and web developers?
-What if you could do it from any place around the world without hiring anyone under a strict contract?
+What if you could do it from any place around the world, hiring no one under a strict contract?

 In this book, Chris Tucker teaches you exactly how to build a virtual team that will enable you to grow your online business exponentially without being confined to a single location.
 This is a must-read for bloggers who want to scale their operations.

 4. E-commerce Evolved by Tanner Larsson